mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/code-reviews.md

 If you are a core committer asked to give a review
 --------------------------------------------------

-1. Respond quickly to requested reviews.
+1. Respond promptly to requested reviews.
     * Assume the requested review is urgent and blocking unless explicitly stated otherwise.
     * Try to interact with the author within 2 business days.
     * Configure the GitHub plugin to automate notifications.